uthcode/learntosolveit/algorithmsinpython/preface.rst

 The intention of this book would be to simplify things for understanding the nature of the algorithms involved in the products.
-I would not mind removing the term 'algorithm' to something else, in order to convey the message that this really is not a heavy subject or a subject which people with hubris will talk about.
+I would not mind removing the term 'algorithm' to something else, in order to convey the message that this really is not a heavy subject or a subject which non-ordinary people will talk about.
 It is about games and it is about fun.
+It should be simple and it should be enjoyable.

 Let's see how far we go.
 Both in Python and in err.. having fun.